- abstract class

-- The act of fixing entity directives and predicates or adding new entity directives and predicates to loaded entities in a running application without requiring access to the entities source code or restarting the application.
+The act of fixing entity directives and predicates or adding new entity directives and predicates to loaded entities in a running application without requiring access to the entities source code or restarting the application.
+Achieved using complementing categories.

-- An entity inherits predicate directives and clauses from related entities.
+An entity inherits predicates directives and clauses from related entities.
 In the particular case of objects, when an object extends other object, we have prototype-based inheritance.
 When an object specializes or instantiates another object, we have class-based inheritance.
 See also public inheritance, protected inheritance, and private inheritance.

 - lambda expression

 A compound term that can be used in place of a goal or closure meta-argument and that abstracts a predicate definition by listing its variables and a callable term that implements the definition.
 Lambda expressions help avoiding the need of naming and defining auxiliary predicates.

 A variable that is global to a lambda expression.
 All used global variables must be explicitly listed in a lambda expression for well-defined semantics.